National Chung Hsing University

 Preferred Intern Education Level

-I prefer a student who is in Bachelor's course or higher levels of education.
+I prefer a student who is in a bachelor's course or a higher level of education.

 Skill sets or Qualities

-I prefer a student who has experience in coding python and ability to communicate in English.
+I prefer a student who has experience in coding Python and the ability to communicate in English.